-By registering for courses at Nova Southeastern University, the student accepts financial responsibility for payment.
-The student is responsible for the full balance on the account plus any additional costs which may be incurred by the university in the collection of these debts.
+By registering for courses at NSU, the student accepts financial responsibility for payment.
+The

+2023-2024 Halmos College of Arts and Sciences Graduate Program Catalog student is responsible for the full balance on the account plus any additional costs which may be incurred by the university in the collection of these debts.
 Payment is due in full at the time of registration.
 The middle of each month, email notifications are sent stating that NSU eBills are available for review online.
 However, students should not wait for their billing statement to pay their tuition and fees to avoid late charges.

 If a student has a balance at 30 days after the start of the semester, a hold and a \$100 late fee will be placed on the account.
 The hold stops all student services, including but not limited to access to the university's recreational facility (NSU RecPlex) and transcripts.
 A student will not be able to register until all outstanding balances from previous semesters have been paid in full.
-Holds must be cleared before the end of the drop/add period in order for a student to register.
+Holds must be cleared before the end of the drop/add period for a student to register.